 What Flooding Means for Louisiana Homeowners

-Due to overflow at a levee located in Ascension Parish, upwards of 40,000 homes located in the southeast region of Louisiana and a portion of Mississippi’s south have experienced devastating flooding.
+Due to overflow at a levee located in Ascension Parish, upwards of 40,000 homes located in the southeast region of Louisiana and a portion of Mississippi’s south have experienced devastating flooding and water damage.
 With extensive flooding in 30 parishes deemed to be declared in a disaster state, this has serious implications for homeowners located in the affected region.

 Federal Declaration of Emergency

 In some areas, flooding has reached record levels.
 Magnolia, for example, has exceeded its previous record by over six feet.
 Due to the extent of the damage, the government has declared at least 30 parishes to be in a state of emergency.
 According to Louisiana Governor John Bel Edwards, upwards of 30,000 individuals were rescued by a variety of response teams, with a third of those individuals being relocated to emergency shelters.

 The first priority of these rescue teams is to locate individuals in crisis and place them in a safe environment.
 When possible, these teams have also made efforts to rescue household pets.
 These floods have been fatal, and numerous drownings have occurred as a direct result of unmanageably high water levels permeating the state.
 While many individuals have been rescued, officials are currently unable to estimate how many may be missing.

 As it should be, the first priority of officials is to ascertain the personal safety of as many citizens as humanly possible.
 Once all of the proper safety measures have been taken, the state will proceed with ameliorating compounding damage from the flood waters.